SineZHAN/deepALplus/README.md

 - opencv-python    4.5.5.64
 - wilds            2.0.0 (for waterbirds dataset only)

-You can also use the following command to install conda environment
+You can also use the following command to install the conda environment

 ```
 conda env create -f environment.yml